 Stations like Bank and Waterloo between about 8:30-9:30 am and 5:30-6:30 pm on weekdays are the worst places on earth.
 In fact, try to avoid the most of the tube lines and trains during these times unless you enjoy spending your journey crushed into someone’s armpit.

 If you have to travel during these times, patience is key.
-Check the board and look for trains that are arriving with one or two minute gaps, the second train will likely be much less crowded.
+When you arrive, check the board and look for trains that are arriving with one or two minute gaps.
+The second of these trains will likely be much less crowded.

 Don’t Get Taken in by Tourists Traps